jrajat/Data-Structure-And-Algorithms/Binary Search Trees/Questions/InorderPredecessorSuccessor/Question.md

-Find inorder predecessor and successor of a given key in BST, if key not present print 2 nosbetween which key lie.
+Find inorder predecessor(previous) and successor(next) of a given key in BST, if key not present print 2 nos between which key lie.

 ```